 So how much do YOU need?

 I know, why bother putting in so little retinol, you’ve probably wondering?
 Because retinol is powerful, even that little bit works.

-Such low concentrations are great for beginners who have just decided to introduce retinol into their lives.
+Such low concentrations are great for beginners who have just decided to introduce retinol into their skincare routines.
 Or for anyone with sensitive skin.

 Frankly, if you have sensitive skin, I’d stay at the beginner’s level forever.
 There’s a small chance your skin won’t be able to tolerate even that little, so let’s not make it even madder by going any higher (yes, sensitive skin is a pain).

 - Paula’s Choice Skin Balancing Super Antioxidant Concentrate Serum With Retinol ($34.00): 0.03% retinol.
-Available at Dermstore, Look Fantastic, Nordstrom and Paula’s Choice
+Available at Paula’s Choice

 - Paula’s Choice Skin Recovery Super Antioxidant Concentrate Serum with Retinol ($34.00): 0.01% retinol.
-Available at Dermstore, Look Fantastic and Paula’s Choice
+Available at Paula’s Choice

 If you’re stuck with deep wrinkles or dark spots, you need to take your retinol game to the next level after a few weeks.